mojaloop/contrib-cross-network-demo/part2-johannesburg-april-2019/cross-currency-poc.md

 **FXP**
 * Maps the transfer response for the new transferId to the transfer request for the old transferId
 * Sets `fspiop-source = fxp`
-* Sets `fspiop-destination = dfsp1` which is taken from `fspiop-source` in the retrieved tranfer request for the old transferId
+* Sets `fspiop-destination = dfsp1` which is taken from `fspiop-source` in the retrieved transfer request for the old transferId
 * Sends transfer response using old transferId to the interop-switch-js for the Moja Hub

 **ML-Api-Adapter via Interop-switch-js**